Welcome to the Eagles

 Added to the files is a document called 'Questions to Support your Child's Reading' which contains lots of different questions that you can use to prompt discussions about the books they are reading.
 In KS2, we use the acronym VIPERS to refer to each of the comprehension domains: Vocabulary, Inference, Prediction, Explain, Retrieve and Summarise.
 By asking these types of questions, you will be supporting the teaching and learning taking place in school.

 To encourage a love of reading, the children in Eagles can earn loyalty stamps for every book they have read.
-After they have read 6 books and filled their loyalty cards, they will be entered into a prize draw to win a new book from me.
+After they have read 6 books, and filled their loyalty cards, they will be entered into a prize draw to win a new book.
 A winner will be selected at random at the end of each half term.
-Well done to Sophie on being our second winner!

-Please see the files below for a knowledge organiser linked to our new topic Extreme Earth in Geography.
-In addition, I have added one for the Year 6 grammar terms that the children need to know too.
-It would be really useful to download and/or print a copy for your child to refer to at home as they help to explain key concepts topic vocabulary that they need to be familiar with.
-A copy is kept in their books too.
+Please see the files below for a knowledge organiser linked to the Year 6 grammar terms that the children need to know.
+Other knowledge organisers will be added as required which link to the topics being covered each half term (where available).
+It would be really useful to download and/or print a copy for your child to refer to at home as they help to explain key concepts and topic vocabulary that they need to be familiar with.

 Miss Kaplan - Teacher (CKaplan@sharnbrookprimary.beds.sch.uk)